DriLLFreAK100/http-get-cache-demo/README.md

 # Client
 Client folder contains a simple React application.
 1. Run "npm install" to restore node_modules
+2. Change directory (cd) into the Client folder
-2. Run "npm run start" to start the development server, serving the application.
+3. Run "npm run start" to start the development server, serving the application.

 <br/>
 **Please feel free to drop me a message if you are having any problem setting up.
 Peace!